monroy95/expensify/README.md

 Expensify is an application to keep a track of the expenses that you could have in the month.

-To use it you need to have logged in with your google credentials
+To use it you need to have logged in with your google credentials Demo [here](http://expensify-with-react.herokuapp.com/)

 ![Imgur](https://i.imgur.com/ZHm1zKT.png)